Zweihander-Main/lordliverpool.com/README.md

 ## License

-Code (outside the /content and /static/docs folders) is licensed under [MIT](./LICENSE) Content underneath the /content and /static/docs folders is copyright of the book author Martin Hutchinson unless otherwise stated.
-All rights reserved.
+Code (outside the `/content` and `/static/docs` folders) is licensed under [MIT](./LICENSE) Content underneath the `/content` and `/static/docs` folders is Copyright 2020 of the book author Martin Hutchinson unless otherwise stated, All Rights Reserved.